UtrechtUniversity/yoda/docs/design/data-requests.md

 the data request.
 The research proposal must describe the purpose for which the researcher wants to obtain the requested data.

-### Management of data requests
+### Management and review of data requests
+A delegate of a research programme's or study's Board of Directors (BoD) must be able to perform a cursory preliminary review of a data request.

-A data manager assigned as a custodian of (certain) data stored in Yoda must be able to see submitted requests for this data.
+Likewise, a data manager assigned as a custodian of (certain) data stored in Yoda must be also able to submit a review of a data request.

-The data manager must be able to delegate the evaluation of the research proposals belonging to these requests to one or more members of a Data Management Committee (DMC).
-For example, given a research proposal on brain morphology, the data manager may assign the evaluation of this proposal to a specific DMC member with expertise in this area.
+After these preliminary reviews, a BoD member must be able to assign a data request for review to one or more members of a Data Management Committee (DMC)

-### Evaluation of research proposals
-A DMC member must be able to view research proposals assigned to him for evaluation and must be able to register his evaluation of the research proposal.
+The DMC member(s) must be able to review research proposals assigned to him.

-### Approval of research proposals
+### Final evaluation of research proposals
-A representative of a research programme's or study's Board of Directors must be able to approve a research proposal based on the evaluations given by one or more DMC members.
+A BoD member must be able to give a final evaluation of a research proposal based on the reviews by the data manager and the DMC member(s), thereby approving or rejecting the data request.

-### Evaluation of data requests
-Once a research proposal has been approved, the data manager must be able to review a data request belonging to this proposal.
-This is done to ensure that the requested data is within scope of the approved research proposal.

-### Approval of data requests
-If, after reviewing the data request, the data manager does not object to the release of the requested data, he must be able to approve the data request.

 ### Creation of data transfer agreements (DTAs)
 Once a data request and its accompanying research proposal have been approved,